Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Neutron stars

 Possibly the most important advancement in experimental General Relativity in recent years has been the direct detection of gravitational waves by LIGO and Virgo coming from distant events of binary black hole mergers and subsequently, binary neutron star mergers.
 Black hole merger events allow the possibility of directly probing the dynamics of intense gravity regime of near horizon regions of black holes by analysis of the GW waveform corresponding to the near coalescence regime of black holes.
 Similarly, for binary neutron star merger events, GW waveform contains information about strong tidal deformations towards the end of spiral-in of the neutron stars, when separation between the two neutron stars approaches neutron star size.
 In such regime, the coalescence is accelerated by a quadrupolar deformation of NS by the tidal field of the companion NS.
-Indeed, GW waveform observations have been used \cite{LIGOScientific:2017vwq} to put constraints on the dimensionless tidal deformability $\Lambda = {2 \over 3} K_2 R^5/M^5$ (in gravitational units with G = c = 1) where $k_2$ is called the second Love number. ($\Lambda$ is related to the tidal deformability $\lambda$ discussed later in Sec.
-IX, by $\Lambda = \lambda/M^5$.) value of $k_2$ and hence the tidal deformability depends on the equation of state of NS matter.
-GW observations thus provide a completely independent probe of the equation of state of NS matter, which is usually constrained by mass-radius relationship of neutron stars.
-Direct observation of source identification for BNS mergers by resulting electromagnetic radiation (which would be absent for black hole mergers) has started the new chapter of multi-messenger astronomy in our exploration of cosmos.
-With a range of observations, from gravitational waves, to electromagnetic radiation in a range of energies, along with the possibility of neutrino bursts from such BNS merger events will jointly give a powerful probe of the structure and property of neutron stars.